 Terms and conditions of contract with John Hunt Publishing Ltd.

-MEMORANDUM OF AGREEMENT between author/authors (hereinafter called "the Author", which includes the Author's executors and assigns) of the one part and John Hunt Publishing Ltd. of 3 East Stree, Alresford, Hampshire, SO24 9EE, United Kingdom, (hereinafter called "the Publisher", which expression includes any publishing imprint or subsidiary associated with the Publisher and the Publisher's assigns or successors in business) of the other part; concerning a text original to the Author, and any other materials detailed in this Agreement, to be published by the Publisher and provisionally entitled as stated on the contract details page (hereinafter called 'the Work').
+MEMORANDUM OF AGREEMENT between author/authors (hereinafter called "the Author", which includes the Author's executors and assigns) of the one part and John Hunt Publishing Ltd. of 3 East Street, Alresford, Hampshire, SO24 9EE, United Kingdom, (hereinafter called "the Publisher", which expression includes any publishing imprint or subsidiary associated with the Publisher and the Publisher's assigns or successors in business) of the other part; concerning a text original to the Author, and any other materials detailed in this Agreement, to be published by the Publisher and provisionally entitled as stated on the contract details page (hereinafter called 'the Work').

 1. Rights and territories